kasumielf/NaverCafeArticleExtractor/README.md

 ### Command Line Arguments
 1. -u, --url : Naver Cafe REST API URL(Required)
 2. -c, --clubid : Naver Cafe clubId(Required)
-3. -m, --menuid : Naver Cafe MenuId in specifie Cafe(Club)(Required)
+3. -m, --menuid : Naver Cafe MenuId(Required)
 4. -p, --per : Article per one page.(Not Required)
 5. -q, --query : REST API Query Type(Not Required)
 6. -a, --all : Extract all articles or only setted page(Warning : It would be takes a long time. )(Not Required, default is false)